 - Here online with credit or debit card

 - By check payable to Stone Church Center, mailed to 12 Church St., Bellows Falls, VT 05101.
-(Please write "Meet the Composer" in the memo line).
-Also include your name, dietary preferences (if applicable), and your choice of single, shared, commuter or commuter no meals packages (your payment amount should reflect this choice), or
+(Please write "Guitar Symposium" in the memo line).
+Also include your name, dietary preferences (if applicable), and your choice of single, commuter or commuter no meals packages (your payment amount should reflect this choice), or

 - By phone.
 Call 802-460-0110, select option 1, and you will get a live person who will take your registration details and credit or debit card over the phone.

-Long known as an elegant and virtuosic performer with Duo LiveOak, Frank Wallace is one of the most prolific composers for guitar solos and ensembles.
-Wallace is currently focused on solo performance of the repertoire he has known and loved for decades as well as his own new works.
-Wallace plays and sings 16th century Spanish and Italian works for vihuela de mano and lute in Orpheus’ Lyre.
-He shares his love for old guitars from his personal collection in Three Spanish Guitars, and performs his own exciting virtuosic guitar solos and songs in Father Said.
-He has toured widely throughout the U.S., Europe and South America since 1976.
-Performances include the Holland Festival, Regensburg Festival, Música en Compostela, Taxco International Guitar Festival, Boston Early Music Festival, Barcelona Festival, International Guitar Festival of Arequipa, the Festival of Spanish Song of Granada, and Guitar Foundation of America.
+Long known as an elegant and virtuosic performer with Duo LiveOak, Frank Wallace, who died on June 2 of this year, was one of the most prolific composers for guitar solos and ensembles.
+Most recently, Wallace was focused on solo performance of the repertoire he has known and loved for decades as well as his own new works.
+Wallace played and sang 16th century Spanish and Italian works for vihuela de mano and lute in Orpheus’ Lyre.
+He shared his love for old guitars from his personal collection in Three Spanish Guitars, and performed his own exciting virtuosic guitar solos and songs in Father Said.
+Since 1976, he toured widely throughout the U.S., Europe and South America.
+Performances included the Holland Festival, Regensburg Festival, Música en Compostela, Taxco International Guitar Festival, Boston Early Music Festival, Barcelona Festival, International Guitar Festival of Arequipa, the Festival of Spanish Song of Granada, and Guitar Foundation of America.